 The new Planning Policy Framework (PPF) was introduced into the Victoria Planning Provisions and all Victorian planning schemes following the gazettal of amendment VC148 on 31 July 2018.

-On 31 July 2018, a state-wide amendment to the Victoria Planning Provisions (VPP) and all planning schemes introduced the new Planning Policy Framework (PPF).
 The PPF is designed to improve the operation of policy and better align state and local policy.
 It is based on a three-tier structure that integrates state, regional and local policy.
-While state and regional policy was introduced in July, local policy remains to be integrated.
-That is the focus of the Local Planning Policy Framework (LPPF) translation project.
+While state and regional policy were integrated into the PPF as part of amendment VC148, local policy is yet to be integrated.
+The next phase is to translate and integrate local policy into the PPF.

 Planning schemes are being translated in groups, with completion expected by the end of 2020.
-More information on this process is available on our PPF Translation Approach pages.
+More information on this process is available on our PPF translation approach page.

 For more information, also see:

 Page last updated: 11/06/19